eLRuLL/nft-marketplace-demo/README.md

 Copy the output (contract address) to the variables defined in `contracts-config.js` file.

+We are also using infura for IPFS, and to setup that you need to create an account and project [here](https://infura.io/).
+After creating that, Infura will give you a projectID and projectSecret, which you have to set in the `infura-config.js` file.

 Now you can deploy the application and start using the application:

 ```bash